-A real-life horror tale that’s gotten renewed media attention this week is sure to make you think twice about digging earwax out of your ears.
+A real-life horror tale that’s gotten renewed media attention last year is sure to make you think twice about digging earwax out of your ears.
 An Australian woman says she developed a life-threatening infection that ate away parts of her skull after years of swabbing her ears with cotton.
 But how likely is that scenario — and how dangerous are cotton swabs to our ears really?

 First things first, there’s no good reason to stick cotton swabs in your ears, as every product nowadays reminds you.
 “Oh, but what about my mammoth, massing mounds of earwax!?” you might protest.
 Well, the collection of skin cells, oil and hair shed by our ears that we call ear wax is actually good for us.
 It helps lubricate and waterproof the skin along the ear canal, while also keeping certain bacteria from overgrowing.

 More importantly, our ears slowly push earwax out as it accumulates, aided by the movement of our jaw.
 In other words, the ear is already self-cleaning.